Gallifrey23/TW/_posts/technical-writing/2024-04-17-recommended-online-TW-course-and-resources.md

 ## 3. Technical Writing Courses by Zhijun Gao （高志军）
 > **NOTE:**
 >
-> The following courses and learning materials are mainly for **Chinese speakers**, as they are made by Zhijun Gao, a Chinese lecturer who is currently teaching at the *School of Software and Microelectronics of Peking University*.
+> The following courses and learning materials are mainly for **Chinese speakers**, as they are made by **Zhijun Gao**, a Chinese lecturer who is currently teaching at the **School of Software and Microelectronics of Peking University**.
 >
 > Doctor Gao has been kind enough to post some of his online courses and sessions on [Bilibili](https://space.bilibili.com/71069636?spm_id_from=333.788.0.0) and corresponding textbooks through Github and ReadtheDocs.
 All of the resources here are freely available online.
 As some of the books and materials are still under development, no ratings are given here.
 However, most of the resources listed below have been extremely useful for me.
 So if you are also new to technical writing, you can go through the courses and textbooks one by one as they are sequenced below.
 Alternatively, you can select whatever interests you and delve into that to learn more.
 >